 6. Leave Plenty of Water & Food

 Make sure your pets have access to water and food if you plan to be absent more than half a day.
-Of the two options, ensuring your pet has adequate supply of water is critical during the hot summer months.
+Of the two options, ensuring your pet has an adequate water supply is critical during the hot summer months.

-If you’re a cat owner, it’s a good idea to feed your cat wet food.
+If you’re a cat owner, feeding your cat wet food is a good idea.
 This ensures that your cats are fully hydrated before you leave them.
 This is important because cats usually drink much less water when compared to dogs.

 If you’re parked in a safe area, like at a campsite, you can keep your pet cool by keeping them in an outdoor tent enclosure.
-This is a great solution so that your pet can remain outside the van, but still in a safe and protected environment.
+This is an excellent solution so that your pet can remain outside the van but still in a safe and protected environment.

-An indoor temperature sensor is perfect for those that want to know the exact temperature of the inside of their van at all times.
-You can set an alarm so that you can receive a text or email if the temperature rises above or goes below a certain temperature.
+An indoor temperature sensor is perfect for those who want to know the exact temperature of the inside of their van at all times.
+You can set an alarm to receive a text or email if the temperature rises above or below a specified temperature.

-However, this sensor does require a monthly subscription to function properly and so it isn’t the cheapest solution available.
-But for those that have the money to spend, this is a very useful device that provides great peace of mind.
+However, this sensor does require a monthly subscription to function correctly and so it isn’t the cheapest solution available.
+But for some, this is a very useful device that provides great peace of mind.

-When traveling in the winter, you will want to make sure your camper van doesn’t get too cold for your pet.
+When traveling in the winter, you will want to ensure your camper van doesn’t get too cold for your pet.
 That’s why we recommend installing a diesel heater to keep your van interior warm.

 You can find many cheap diesel heaters on Amazon.
-We bought one, but it broke after less than 200 hours of use.
-And since having a reliable heater is so important to winter van life, we can’t confidently recommend one.
+We bought one, which broke after less than 200 hours of use.
+And since a reliable heater is vital to winter van life, we can’t confidently recommend one.
 We eventually replaced our Chinese diesel heater with an Espar heater.
 They’re significantly more expensive, but we’ve got lots and lots of use out of it.
-Espar says it works up to 10,000 feet (3,000m), but our Espar has worked consistently when we were as high as 14,000′ (4,200m).
+Espar says it works up to 10,000 feet (3,000m), but our Espar has worked consistently when we were as high as 14,000 feet (4,200m).

-In terms of keeping your pet warm, the Espar is great because you can set a minimum temperature on the thermostat.
-And when the van’s internal temperature falls below this point, the Espar will turn on and heat the van’s interior to your preset temp.
+In terms of keeping your pet warm, the Espar is excellent because you can set a minimum temperature on the thermostat.
+When the van’s internal temperature falls below this point, the Espar will turn on and heat the interior to your preset temp.

 Enjoyed reading?
 Check out our “Van Life with Cats” guide page for more similar content.

-As a pet owner I’m always concerned about the well-being of my pet, and it can be stressful to just leave my cat alone in my camper while I’m out.
-But with proper preparation not only is it safe to leave your pets behind in an RV, both owners and pets can make the best of the situation.
+As a pet owner, I’m always concerned about the well-being of my pet, and it can be stressful to leave my cat alone in my camper while I’m out.
+But with proper preparation, the owners and pets can make the best of the situation.

-It is always a good idea to plan your itinerary ahead instead of being spontaneous.
-Make sure to have a good parking spot where there might be some shade and less traffic, good air circulation, and plenty of food & water in the RV.
+Planning your itinerary ahead instead of being spontaneous is always a good idea.
+Make sure to have a good parking spot where there might be some shade, less traffic, good air circulation, and plenty of food & water in the RV.

-There are many things to take care of, but don’t let it discourage you from taking your best friend on your journey together with you.
-RVs can really provide the best way of traveling with pets.
+There are many things to take care of, but don’t let it discourage you from taking your best friend on your journey together.
+RVs can provide the best way of traveling with pets.